JosephParish/Coding-Projects/README.md

 Projects in Uni Yr 1:
 1. FibbonacciNim game (Sem1, Java basics) - A simple Java game where players take coins from piles and the person to take the last coin wins
 2. Planetary model (Sem1, Object Oriented Programing) - A OOP Java planetary model
-3. Library system (Sem2, OOP) - A OOP Java book storage/organisation system
+3. Library system (Sem1, OOP) - A OOP Java book storage/organisation system

+4. Machine Learning for Wine Analysis (Sem2, Python, Jupyter, Pandas, ML) - Created a ML model to predict where a wine came from based on its compositional data
-4. Parcel delivery system (Sem2, Working on a pre-exsisting code base and OOP) - Organising parcels on a network and managing their delivery on a pre-exsisting (and incomplete) code base.
+5. Parcel delivery system (Sem2, Working on a pre-exsisting code base and OOP) - Organising parcels on a network and managing their delivery on a pre-exsisting (and incomplete) code base.

-5. Make a primitive Blockchain (Done In Private, implementing and understanding Blockchain) - Input transactions into a block then a pre set private key signs off the transactions and is checked with the pre set public key.
-Blocks are stored in an Arraylist and have both their own and the previous hash value also requiring the current hash value having 20 0's at the begining.
+6. Make a primitive Blockchain (Done In Private, implementing and understanding Blockchain) - Create a Primitive Blockchain data structure to understand the basis for smart contracts future developments.
-6. Make a CPU (Done In Private, CPU archetecture, Assembly) -
+7. Make a CPU (Done In Private, CPU archetecture, Assembly) -

 Projects in Uni Yr 2:
+1. Relational Database on MySQL (Sem1, SQL, Relational Databases) - Created a queryable SQL database for a described database that I normalised.
+2. 2D Game in a team (Sem1, OOP, Teamwork, Java) - Working in a team of 8, Planning, Comunicating and meating deadlines whilst using github to collaborate.
+We did extremely well and got 80%+ on this coursework.
-1. Repository for Java DSA (Done In Private, DSA) - Create Data Structures and Algorithms from search to sort to graphs, all sorts of algorithms too.
+3. Repository for Java DSA (Done In Private, DSA) - Create Data Structures and Algorithms from search to sort to graphs, all sorts of algorithms too.
 I try to contribute to this every day to practice my ability and mindset.
-2. 2D Game in a team (Sem2, OOP, Teamwork, Java) - Working in a team of 8, Planning, Comunicating and meating deadlines whilst using github to collaborate.
-We did extremely well and got 80%+ on this coursework.